 Basically, I’m a fake coffee addict.
 An addict for the taste, not the caffeine.

 This is my second recipe with Almond Breeze inspiring you to serve your best and as we all know, breakfast is the most important meal of the day!
 Yes it’s true, so even if you’re “not hungry” I think you should slurp down this espresso smoothie because it could even count as your morning coffee!

 Note: I’ve received this question a few times, so to clarify, if you don’t have or can’t find espresso powder, you can simply sub instant coffee instead!
 Also, feel free to add a few ice cubes into the blender to make this smoothie colder and a bit thicker if you don’t already have frozen bananas.
 It helps!

 - is vegan-friendly

-What more could you want in a smoothie?
+Likewise, it’s perfect for those of you who crave something a little sweet in the morning.
 If you’re looking to supercharge this recipe, feel free to add any of your own superfoods, like chia seeds and/or hemp seeds (my two favorites!).
 However you do it, it’s sure to keep you full and your tastebuds happy all morning long.

 Peanut Butter Espresso Smoothie

 Start your morning feeling refreshed and awake with this Peanut Butter Espresso Smoothie!
 The best of both worlds.

 - Total Time: 6 minutes

 - Method: blender